 If you want to do MMM, then it is your choice and your money.

 … solve problems for people by offering a product that solves their problem!

 When this MMM crashes, as most of these things do, then what will happen to your integrity and the people you have referred to this program?

-Either that or the FTC (Federal Trade Commission) of the USA will call them a ponzi scheme and shut them down like Bannersbroker, JustbeenPaid, ZeekRewards, TelexFree and the likes.
+Either that or the FTC (Federal Trade Commission) of the USA will call them a Ponzi scheme and shut them down like Bannersbroker, JustbeenPaid, ZeekRewards, Telexfree, and the likes.

 But do not do this MMM thinking it is MLM or they are the same.
 The difference is clear!

-If you got value from this article… MMM vs MLM, feel free to drop a comment (disrespectful ones will be banned faster than the speed of light), and share with people who you feel might benefit.
+If you got value from this article… MMM vs MLM, feel free to drop a comment (disrespectful ones will be banned faster than the speed of light) and share with people who you feel might benefit.

-Other Resources On MLM vs MMM
+Other Resources On MLM s MMM

 Adewale Adebusoye’s MLM and Internet Marketing Blog

 PS: If you are struggling to recruit people into your MLM business, then this is the course you should get.
 Click here to check it out!